 We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

-There is plenty of free parking nearby (a 20-minute drive from San Gimignano) or take the bus (770) to the nearby village of Colle di Val d’Elsa.
+We parked for free along the roadside near Spugna Bridge (a 20-minute drive from San Gimignano), but you can take bus 770 to the nearby village of Colle di Val d’Elsa.

 Best Cafes and Restaurants